AlonsoF1R3H4X/AlonsoCalculatorPrograms/README.md

 # AlonsoCalculatorPrograms
-All of Alonso's TI-84 Plus CE's Programs, in one place!
+All of Alonso's TI-84 Plus CE's Programs